-There have also been steps taken in some EU member states, to review and enhance EPCs; as the only common metric and one with which all stakeholders engage, these moves are welcome.
+Further, over the period, there have been steps taken in some EU member states, to review and enhance EPCs; as the only common metric and one with which all stakeholders engage, these moves are welcome.
 Whilst REVALUE cannot claim to have been instrumental in this, the empirical findings might be different if replicated once EPCs have been reviewed.

-Energy efficiency is factored in by recognition of building attributes
+Energy Efficiency is factored in by recognition of building attributes.

-The REVALUE team had to explore the discrepancy between the findings from academic papers which have long maintained that higher energy efficiency results in higher rents and sales prices, and practicing valuers who have maintained that EPC labels do not impact residential values.
-Who was right?
-Could there be a reconciliation of views?
+The dilemma of reconciling the findings from academic papers which have long maintained that higher energy efficiency results in higher rents and sales prices whereas practicing valuers have maintained that EPC labels do not impact residential values was one of the biggest challenges with which the REVALUE Team grappled.
+Who was right and could there be a reconciliation of views?
+If not, what was the explanation?
 The comprehensive reviews of literature did not provide an answer.
-Not only did residential studies such as Hyland et al. (2013) imply that valuers were failing to pick up on an apparent relationship between energy labels and values, other literature implied that the barrier was perhaps the valuer (Warren-Myers, 2013).
+Not only did residential studies such as Hyland et al. (2013) at first sight imply that valuers were failing to pick up on an apparent relationship between energy labels and values, so other literature implied that perhaps it was the valuer who was the barrier (Warren-Myers, 2013).
+However, through the empirical phase of REVALUE, light was shed on this conundrum which resulted in a much deeper understanding of the issue.

-One way REVALUE shone a light on this discussion was through the regression study which sought not only to analyse the impact of the energy label but also to assess the impact of individual building attributes which are associated with energy efficiency and which valuers had indicated were value drivers.
+One way this was achieved was through the regression study which sought not only to analyse the impact of the energy label but also to assess the impact of individual building attributes which are associated with energy efficiency and which valuers had indicated were value drivers.
 By so doing, it became apparent that, at least for the social housing providers included in the study, it is the visual physical attributes that have a stronger observable relationship with reported values than energy labels.
-This was confirmed through the discussions with valuers who pointed out that physical building characteristics related to energy efficiency (e.g. highquality double/triple glazing) can enhance value - but sometimes for reasons other than efficiency gains (enhanced visual appeal, greater comfort and higher levels of security against intrusion, etc.).
-All this is helpful to the debate.
-It can informthe real estate owner's decisions in terms of which improvements to either invest in to yield the best value increases or protect from value decline.
-The findings from REVALUE in this area are feeding into the EeMAP project, an output of which is a valuer checklist which aims to enable valuers to inform lenders regarding the value risks relating to energy efficiency, enableing them to build in the rewards associated with energy retrofits into the costs of borrowing.
+This was confirmed through the discussions with valuers who pointed out that physical building characteristics related to energy efficiency (e.g. high-quality double/triple glazing) can enhance value - but for reasons which extent beyond efficiency gains to enhanced visual appeal, greater comfort and higher levels of security against intrusion.
+All this is helpful to the debate as can inform decisions in terms of where capital spend as to which improvements can best yield value increases or protect from value decline.
+The findings from REVALUE in this area are feeding into the EeMap project, an output of which is a valuer checklist which aims to enable valuers to give information to lenders regarding the value risks relating to energy efficiency, better to enable them to build in the rewards associated with energy retrofits into the costs of borrowing.
 It is hoped that this key learning will be picked up and integrated in future empirical work.

-Skills and training of valuers
+Skills and Training of Valuers

-The premise of REVALUE was that by reviewing and updating the standards and norms which apply to valuers, energy efficiency could be better reflected in reported values.
-The project findings were that data and evidence on which to form professional judgements were bigger barriers than the methods employed by valuers; there was therefore no requirement to change the basic approaches to establishing However, this did not mean that skills and knowledge of valuers were necessarily adequate, especially in the light of both technology advances and changing market contexts; indeed, as both Warren-Myers (2018) and Sayce (2018) argue, valuers still need to develop deeper knowledge of sustainability issues.
+The premise of REVALUE was that by reviewing and updating the standards and norms which apply to valuers, the impact would be that energy efficiency could be better reflected in reported values.
+The project findings were that data and evidence on which to form professional judgements were bigger barriers than the methods employed by valuers; there was therefore no requirement to change the basic approaches to establishing value.
+However, this did not mean that skills and knowledge of valuers were necessarily adequate, especially in the light of both technology advances and changing market contexts; indeed, as both Warren-Myers (2018) and Sayce (2018) argue, valuers still need to develop deeper knowledge of sustainability issues.